Open http://localhost:3000

 Switch between model presets without restarting:

-1. Click the preset selector (top-right of header)
+1. Click the preset selector in the header or onboarding panel

-2. Choose: Slim (default), Balanced, or Quality (best answers)
+2. Choose: Slim Tuned (current default), Slim (fastest setup), Balanced, or Quality

 3. GNO reloads models automatically